sfigg/commercialization-public/manufacture/desktop/deploy-windows-using-full-flash-update--ffu.md

 To capture and deploy FFUs using the instructions below, you'll also need:

-- A Windows PC that is ready to have an image captured from it.
+- A Windows PC that has been [generalized with Sysprep](sysprep--generalize--a-windows-installation.md).
 We'll refer to this as the reference PC.
 For a walkthrough on how to create an image that's ready for deployment, see the [Windows OEM deployment lab](oem-windows-deployment-and-imaging-walkthrough.md).
+- A PC to deploy the FFU image to.
+We'll refer to this as the destination PC.
+The hard drive on this PC will be overwritten, so make sure you're using a PC that doesn't have any information you want to keep.
 - The latest version of the ADK, from [Download the Windows ADK](https://developer.microsoft.com/en-us/windows/hardware/windows-assessment-deployment-kit)
 - Bootable WinPE media for Windows 10, Version 1709 or later.
 See [WinPE: Create USB bootable drive](winpe-create-usb-bootable-drive.md) for instructions on how to create WinPE Media.
 - USB or network storage, formatted as NTFS with enough space to save the FFU.
 16 GB is enough space to store an FFU of a basic Windows image.
 You can use the same USB drive for WinPE and storage if you follow the [instructions for creating a multipartiton USB drive](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-create-usb-bootable-drive#prepare-a-usb-drive).